So who am I? My name is Adam Sweet, I’m a Linux Sysadmin and consultant, from Wolverhampton in the middle of England.

 Politically, I’m a leftist-liberal according to The World’s Smallest Political Quiz, which is pretty correct (socially aware, financially inept?).

-I dislike most insects, rude people, dealing with customer services, private car parking enforcement companies, fizzy drinks and Windows.
+I dislike most rude people, dealing with customer services, private car parking enforcement companies and fizzy drinks.

 My heroes are Martin Luther King, Mother Theresa, the Dalai Lama and Joe Strummer.